Building your website

 Keystone HTML tags

-• Every custom Keystone HTML tag can be used anywhere within an HTML file, even within other HTML attributes, apart from in other Keystone tags.
+- Every custom Keystone HTML tag can be used anywhere within an HTML file, even within other HTML attributes, apart from in other Keystone tags.

-• For all custom Keystone tags, alternatively, you can use a src attribute to target a file in any folder: .
+- For all custom Keystone tags, alternatively, you can use a src attribute to target a file in any folder:

-• All paths are relative to the folder containing package.json, do not use an initial slash unless you'd like to access a file outside of the project.
+package.json, do not use an initial slash unless you'd like to access a file outside of the project. - Keystone HTML tag attributes can use 'single' "double" or `backtick` quote marks.

 Dynamic loading

-• Dynamic loading fetches the local website link and replaces the content of the current page with the new page, without reloading and switching pages.
+- Dynamic loading fetches the local website link and replaces the content of the current page with the new page, without reloading and switching pages.

-• While dynamic loading is enabled, page state (eg input values, scroll position) is not saved when using the back button.
+- While dynamic loading is enabled, page state (eg input values, scroll position) is not saved when using the back button.

-• Disable dynamic loading in keystone.config.js.
+- Disable dynamic loading in keystone.config.js.

 Search index generator

-• The search index generator generates a file, search.json, in the root directory This is a JSON array containing an object for each page, listing the text content, title, and path of the page.
+search.json, in the root directory This is a JSON array containing an object for each page, listing the text content, title, and path of the page. - All HTML tags are stripped from the page, and only the text is kept and stored.

-• This file can be fetched and queried be a website search function, to easily find which page contains which content.
+- This file can be fetched and queried be a website search function, to easily find which page contains which content.

-• Disable the search bar helper in keystone.config.js.
+- Disable the search bar helper in keystone.config.js.